Foods Processed with Ultra-Smart Methods

 foods (UPF), which include processed meats and most sliced breads, both of

-which have I eaten every day for decades.
-When testifying to Congress to become
+which I have chosen to eat every day for decades.
+When testifying to Congress

 Kennedy, Jr told us that they (UPF) are poison.
 My nutrition research tries